 Questions:

-Signalling profile/tier/level (PTL) individually for each independent coded region.
+About signalling profile/tier/level (PTL) individually for each independent coded region:

 All three categories of approaches can do this.

 About signaling information to derive combined profile/tier/level (PTL) for each combination of independent coded regions.

 It was commented by one participant that for MCTS approach can do this and indeed this is also supported in HEVC for MCTSes.